Service charge arrears

 This type of creditor pressure can be avoided if the services of specialist managing and solicitor agents are employed.
 This will ensure that recoveries are made promptly and avoid or ease any cashflow difficulties which managing agents and resident management companies may otherwise experience.

-How to instruct us?
+- How to instruct us

-who pays for our services?
+Who pays for our service?

-Dependant upon the terms of the lease it is generally the case that we are able to recover our fees directly from the leaseholder.
+Dependent upon the terms of the lease it is generally the case that we are able to recover our fees directly from the leaseholder.
 It is because of this that our clients are rarely required to pay any monies to us in respect of the instructions we carry out on their behalf.

 If the lease does allow for interest recovery we ensure that the late paying leaseholder is made aware of this and must pay interest to the date of settlement unless our client confirms otherwise.
 In relation to those cases where arrears have been outstanding for substantial periods of time the accrual of interest can be significant – and recoverable.

-- the leasehold title is registered;
+- the leasehold title is registered

-- the property is mortgaged to a financial institution such as a bank or building society;
+- the property is mortgaged to a financial institution such as a bank or building society

-- there is a forfeiture clause present in the lease;
+- there is a forfeiture clause present in the lease

-- the lease allows for the recovery of professional legal fees;
+- the lease allows for the recovery of professional legal fees

-- no genuine dispute exists.
+- no genuine dispute exists

 On occasions we will need to undertake searches at the Land Registry to confirm ownership of the leasehold property and to establish whether there is an existing mortgage/charge registered against a property.